iamvivien/iamvivien.github.io/README.md

 After he has finalised the amendments, he will save the changes and the game will be amended based on the changes of the environment, number of vehicles and pedestrians that were set by the SCTF member.

 # VIDEO
- A YouTube link has being provided as a preview on how "CycleMyLyfe" works.
+ A YouTube link has being provided as a tutorial on how to use "CycleMyLyfe".
+The similar video is available when the user click the tutorial button.